NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

 ```

 ### Output Attributes
-We have seen how to output human readable messages from measures.
-These messages are useful when running and debugging measures manually using PAT.
+We have seen how to send log messages from measures, which are useful for providing general and debugging information to the user in the OpenStudio app, PAT, and at the command line.
 However, there is also a need to output machine readable attributes that can be used to create reports about design alternatives in parametric studies.
-Each attribute will be associated with the measure that generated it in the workflow.
-The registerValue method is used to register key value pairs:
+These attributes are associated with the measure that generated them in the workflow.
+The ```registerValue``` method is used to register these **key-value pairs**:

 ```ruby
 # runner.registerValue(key,value,units)
 runner.registerValue("total_life_cycle_cost", total_life_cycle_cost, "$")
 ```

-The key and units parameters must be strings, the value passed to registerValue can be a double, bool, integer, string, or nil object.
-The output atribute key should contain lowercase alphanumeric characters with underscores where you would typically have a space (snake_case).
+The ```key``` and ```units``` parameters must be strings; the value passed to registerValue may be a ```double```, ```bool```, ```integer```, ```string```, or ```nil``` object.
+The output attribute key should contain lowercase alphanumeric characters with underscores where you would typically have a space (snake_case).
 The attribute key should not start with a number.
-Additionally the following characters should not be used in output attribute key names.
+Additionally the following characters shall not be used in output attribute key names:

 ```
 | ! @ # $ % ^ & * ( ) { } \ [ ] ; : ' " , < . > \ / ? + =